 This supplement comes from fish oil (krill oil being the most beneficial, by far) or is algae-derived if you’re vegan.
 Max Lugavere, author of The Genius Life: Heal Your Mind, Strengthen Your Body, and Become Extraordinary, recommends krill oil because it is a particularly rich form of DHA, and it uniquely nourishes our brain.

 In 2014, research at the University of Exeter Medical School concluded that low levels of this important vitamin more than double our risk of developing dementia and Alzheimer’s.
 Your baseline vitamin D level from your blood work will determine your correct dosage.

-Medium Chain Triglycerides (MCT) is a source of good fat that can easily be converted to energy by our body, especially our brain.
-In trials in Japan and the US, adding MCT oil to our diet is showing significant improvements in cognitive function with patients who already have Alzheimer’s disease.
+Medium Chain Triglycerides (MCT) are a source of good fat that can easily be converted to energy by our body, especially our brain.
+In trials in Japan and the US, adding MCT oil to our diet is showing significant improvements in cognitive function in patients who already have Alzheimer’s disease.

 The newest science tells us our GI tract or gut is where all disease starts, and so heading off problems at the source helps both body and brain.
 Probiotics rebalance and keep our gut flora, the microbiome, or the good bacteria healthy and abundant.
 We should look for at least 30 billion CFU from at least 10 different probiotic species.
 I take one every morning at least 30 minutes before I eat.

 This term has gained traction and more attention in the last few years.
 Prebiotic fiber feeds our good bacteria with what it needs to flourish and multiply.
 Some of the best sources include dandelion greens, garlic, onions, leeks, and sunchokes.
 Five grams are recommended as a good starting point, adjusting as needed.